*Past performance data in the table above is for the period ending June 2023.

-- Historical performance.
 Look at long term returns that span about five to 10 years.
-It's better to look at the long term yields as super is a long term investment.
+It's better to look at the long term returns as super is a long term investment.

-- Insurance.
-Insurance is generally cheaper if you get it within insurance, but it's best to check if it adequately covers your needs.
+Insurance is generally cheaper if you get it within superannuation, but it's best to check if it adequately covers your needs.

-- Customer service.
 Do you prefer checking your fund online or would you prefer using the phone to speak to a real person?
-These are factors to take into consideration.
+Does the fund offe an app?

 How do I apply for a retail fund?